-Note: If you need an Ademco alarm system manual, see my page on Ademco manuals.
+If you need an Ademco alarm system manual, see my page on Ademco manuals.

 Some alarm systems, most notably those from DSC, have two names: The Model Number and the Marketing Name.
 For example, the PC5010 (Model Number) is also known as the Power 832 (Marketing Name) which can be found on your control panel.

-User Manuals, also called Owner Manuals, explain the everyday operation of the system, and only include basic, user-level programming instructions.
+User Manuals, often called Owner Manuals, explain the everyday operation of the system, and only include basic, user-level programming instructions.
 A User Manual will typically show you in simple terms how to arm, disarm, bypass zones, and possibly change your own passcodes.

 Functions covered in a User Manual usually include:

 Alarm User Manuals are widely available at no charge from many sites.
-Most manufacturers have a “Literature”, “Manuals”, or other support section on their website where you can download User Manuals.
+Most manufacturers have a “Literature”, “Manuals”, or other "Support" section on their website where you can download User Manuals.
 Aside from that, many third-party sites have User Manuals available for free download.

 An Alarm Installation Manual is intended to help an alarm technician install and connect all components of a system.
-They usually don’t have any background information on specific techniques for doing this; it is assumed that an experienced professional will be doing the work and has all the tools and skills needed.
+They usually don’t have any background information on specific techniques for doing this; it is assumed that an experienced professional will be doing the work and has the tools and skills needed.

 Alarm Programming Manuals describe in detail how to access installer-level programming, and how to enter data to control every function of the panel.

-Functions shown in Installation Manuals include all of the above, PLUS:
+Functions shown in Installation Manuals include:

-Install and Programming Manuals are getting more difficult to find.
+Installation and Programming Manuals are getting more difficult to find.
 Many alarm companies only share alarm system manuals with their own installers, and forbid third-party sites from posting manuals or programming sheets for public use.
 Other third-party sites, like Alarmsbc.com, charge a fee for them (although they still offer user manuals for free.)